kvko/Infra-Ansible/README.md

 - Configure many virtual machines and orchestrate them together
 - Automate the whole life of many virtual machines

-Using the GUI (Virtualbox and VMware etc.) to configure virtual machines is just fine.
+Using the GUI (VirtualBox, VMware etc.) to configure virtual machines is just fine.
 Nonetheless, we still recommend using Vagrant for more thorough automation.

 ## References